K2976/Parkezy-2.0/README.md

 If the application is scaled up towards production, consider the following technical roadmap:

-1. **Environment Separation:** Enhance `AppConfig.swift` to gracefully handle `Dev`, `Staging`, and `Prod` Firebase Plists instead of a hardcoded monolithic project.
+1. **Environment Separation:** Enhance `AppConfig.swift` to gracefully handle `Dev`, `Staging`, and `Prod` Supabase URLs instead of a hardcoded monolithic project.
-2. **Offline Resilience:** While Firestore handles offline cache natively, edge-case sync conflicts for simultaneous bookings on the same parking spot would require optimistic locking or Cloud Functions (transactional commits) to prevent double-booking.
+2. **Offline Resilience:** Implement `SwiftData` or `CoreData` caching layers for offline resilience, backed by Supabase Edge Functions for handling concurrent booking transaction conflicts safely.
 3. **Payment Gateway Integration:** The current system acts as a ledger (`currentCost`, `totalCost`), but real fiat movement would require Stripe or Razorpay backend logic integrations.

 ---

 ### Conclusion
-Parkezy's architecture is robust, strictly following modular principles by separating the ViewModels from the Firebase logic.
+Parkezy's architecture is robust, strictly following modular principles by separating the ViewModels from the Supabase backend.
 It extensively leverages standard Apple APIs (MapKit, ActivityKit, CoreLocation, Vision) ensuring a deeply native OS experience.